AntonSol919/linkspace/basics.md

 ## The internet of streams

-The digital world you know is build on structuring streams of data.
+The digital world you know is built on structuring streams of data.
 At its core the internet[^2] attempts to provide a model where:

 For any two connected devices running any application, there exists a connection to transmit data.

-[^2]: TCP/IP - I'll be loose on definitions and oversimplify a lot.
+[^2]: TCP/IP.
+I'll be loose on definitions and oversimplify a lot - even use 'internet' instead of 'web'.
 I don't expect readers to know or care for the details.
-But if you find an incorrect statement shoot me a message.
+But if you find a false statement shoot me a message.

 To do this it uses the following types of packets to transmit data between two devices.